 Anjunad people have a very simple way of living a life.
 With a hot climate and cool winters, they developed mud houses that are most comfortable throughout the season.
 They keep the inside cool in summers and warm in winters.
-The houses are generally small and cosy as people live mostly outdoors, the rooms are used for sleeping and storage purpose only.
+They generally have small cosy houses as they live mostly outdoors and the rooms are used for sleeping purpose only.
 The houses always have a front yard and the backyard.
 The front of the house always has a verandah that is used for entertainment and to complete the chores of the day.
 The backyard separates the wet area, which are the kitchen and the toilet areas.
 Later on, the kitchen became part of the house but the toilet was still separate.
 More recently the toilet is also getting attached to the main house.
 These houses are so strong because of the construction techniques that they can withstand elephant attacks.